diffuser6424/copywiki/README.md

 okay so today we have a pagecollector-simple.py it takes a categories.txt which is a list of Wikipedia categories, separated by newlines. the page collector will then get each page linked to that category and print it to categorypages.txt before moving on to the next category in the list.

-`copywiki17.py` takes Wikipedia page/article titles and prints them to markdown files (and making many modification to the text to make it Obsidian friendly).
+`copywiki17.py` takes Wikipedia page/article titles and prints them to markdown files (and makes many modifications to the text to make it Obsidian-friendly).
 It reads `articles.txt` and writes to a specified directory.

 `listmaker2.py` takes a messy list of Wikipedia article/page titles and removes extra characters, making it easier for `copywiki17.py` to read.
 It reads and writes to `articles.txt`.

 `pagecollector-simple.py` takes a list of Wikipedia categories and writes the title of all articles/pages inside the category (excluding subcategories).
 It reads `categories.txt` and writes the titles to `categorypages.txt`

-`categorycollector.py` should take a list of categories and print a list of sub categories.
+`categorycollector.py` should take a list of categories and print a list of subcategories.
 It should read `categories.txt` and print the list of subcategories to `subcategories.txt`

-Okay so in `copywiki19.py` I was able to add a loading print out for each articles.
+Okay so in `copywiki19.py` I was able to add a loading printout for each article.
 I was also able to skip any lines containing the three characters that always cause issues, "?" "/" and """.

 ## 2023-01-15

-what if I was able to grab the subcategories and write them in a way that Obsidian Nested Tags feature would understand.
+what if I was able to grab the subcategories and write them in a way that the Obsidian Nested Tags feature would understand?
 That would allow me to see not only the structure of the articles but now the structure of the categories.
 I could also try to create a canvas starting with the outline and timeline and then going to the topmost categories and pages.

 ## 2023-01-16

-I want page and category collector to not have separate text files.
+I want the page and category collector to not have separate text files.
 I also want them to overwrite any content and not append.
 I want all the functions in the same .py file.
 I want nested tag functionality.
-I want a counter and a current line display for page and category collector.
+I want a counter and a current line display for the page and category collector.
 I want uniform names so that Github can handle file history instead of iterating the filename.
 I want an obsidian vault to automatically be created and for copywiki to output the files into the chosen vault directory.